susheelkbhargav/roman-numeral-converter/README.md

 ### Step 1: Requirement gathering

  The first step was reading the assignment document in detail, I took considerable time to read the document.
 The required extensions was to expand the range of numbers to convert from 1-3999, and to make the project production ready i.e, it should give out the required output, give out the specified errors, throw exceptions, log correctly and expose endpoints for a production tool monitor or gather metrics, preferably in a containerized way

 ### Step 2: Design considerations

 #### Language and Tools Considerations

   I chose Java (version 8) and Spring Boot to develop this application as Spring Boot has features like actuator which expose metrics as a HTTP endpoint which could be scraped or polled by a monitoring tool in a production environment (e.g, Prometheus).
 Spring Boot also has an embedded server which would help me in rapid deployment and debugging during the course of the development.
 And I can simply add the frameworks needed using maven.

   I am familiar with Docker so I could use a docker file to build a container with all the required dependencies and push it to a docker hub.
 The user could use the public URL to download the image and run the docker container without needing to install any tools or dependencies in the user's system.

 #### Application Design Considerations

   Considerable time is spent to make sure the application is designed using best practices.
 Some of them are:
-      The romannumeral api will accept a GET request in JSON and will only respond in JSON The application is developed using seperation of concerns design pattern.
-The code for accepting Requests is put in the controller layer, the code to convert from Integer to Roman Numeral is put in the service layer, Exceptions are handled in exception layer ..etc
+  API- Design :The romannumeral api will accept a GET request in JSON and will only respond in JSON Seperation of Concerns: The application is developed using seperation of concerns design pattern.
+The code for accepting Requests is put in the controller layer, the code to convert from Integer to Roman Numeral is put in the service layer, Exceptions are handled in exception layer and so forth.

-### Step 3: Test cases and development
+### Test cases and development

- All the edge cases like, input number 0, negative numbers and strings containing alphabets are tested using junit
+ All the edge cases like, input number 0, negative numbers and strings containing alphabets are tested using junit.

+Integration tests were done via PostMan to serve requests and via checking the log files.
+Logging is one of the important features to have in the system as it helps in finding the root cause to the issues in production.

+Coding styles, coding standards were followed throughout the project development.
+All the modules, classes and functions are inline documented.